GregorR/mlibtool/README.md

         	$(LIBTOOL) --mode=link $(CC) $(CCLDFLAGS) $(OBJS) $(DEPLIBS) -o $@

-  To link a shared library against other local libtool-built shared object files, add the .la files to think link line.
+  To link a shared library against other local libtool-built shared object files, add the .la files to the link line.
 Additional flags along with `$(CFLAGS)`/`$(CCLDFLAGS)` are supported, and one, `-rpath`, is *required* to build a shared library: